ESPRI-Mod/synda/docs/sdt/replication.rst

 .. note::

-    You can create many selection files (e.g. one per project).
+    You can untar many selection files (e.g. one per project).
 Selection file(s) must be stored in the "selection" folder.

 File discovery
 **************